jessonfoo/p002/week_5/5_validate_credit_card/readme.md

 The above steps if followed explicitly give us cooked pasta!

+For this challenge, we will need to break down the algorithm into the following steps.
+You will probably want to break these down into individual methods.

-Starting with the second to last digit, double every other digit until you reach the first digit
+1. Starting with the second to last digit, double every other digit until you reach the first digit

-Sum all the untouched digits and the doubled digits (doubled digits need to be broken apart, 10 becomes 1 + 0)
+2. Sum all the untouched digits and the doubled digits (doubled digits need to be broken apart, 10 becomes 1 + 0)

-If the total is a multiple of ten, you have received a valid credit card number!
+3. If the total is a multiple of ten, you have received a valid credit card number!

 ```ruby
 Example given 4563 9601 2200 1999